CodeAtCode/design-wordpress-theme/readme.txt

 == Description ==

-A Wordpress theme which implements the Italia Design System
+A Wordpress starter theme which implements the Italia Design System.

 == Installation ==